 - (d) During the year, no emoluments were paid by the Group to the directors or supervisors or highest paid individuals as an inducement to join or upon joining the Group or as compensation for loss of office.
 In addition, none of the directors waived or agreed to waive any emoluments during the year. - (e) Emoluments paid or payable to members of senior management who are not directors or supervisors were within the following band:

-2019 2018

-Numb per of Number of

-indiv /idual individual

-Nil to HK\$1,000,000 3 3
+2020 Number of individual 2019 Number of individual Nil to HK\$1,000,000 3 3

 14. PLANT AND EQUIPMENT